yudhanjaya/yudhanjaya.github.io/_pages/about.md

 * Served as founding editor of Readme.LK, a leading technology publication in Sri Lanka.
 Grew the publication and team.

 * Started out working retail at Redline Technologies in a mall (Majestic City, Colombo).
-Learned a lot about how to build.
+Learned a lot about how to build computers and how retail supply chains worked.

 General: Forbes 30 Under 30 honoree, Gratiaen Prize winner for fiction, and Nebula and IGF award-nominated author, TEDx speaker.
-Largely self-taught (programming, writing and a whole lot more).
+Largely self-taught.

 # Bibliography